tkw1536/ggman/README.md

 2. Download a pre-built binary.
 You can download a pre-built binary from the [releases page](https://github.com/tkw1536/ggman/releases/latest) on GitHub.
 This page includes releases for Linux, Mac OS X and Windows.
-Note that these binaries are compressed with [`upx`](https://upx.github.io) in order to decrease executable size.
+Note that older binaries were compressed with [`upx`](https://upx.github.io) in order to decrease executable size.

 After obtaining the binary (through either of the two means), simply place it in your `$PATH`.
 Alternatively, you can simply type `make install` from the source code to have it installed directly.